rkpawan321/hacker-news-web-app/README.md

  c) Highest commented news first.
  d) Lowest commented news first.

- All these sorting is done at local storage level.
+ All these sorting is done at session storage level.
 This helps on avoiding unnecessary api calls.

 4) It also has a feature by which user can search article by author name.
 To use this, click on the Search Float Button on the bottom-right of the screen.

 5) The User Interface is made responsive enabling smooth functioning across both hand-held devices as well as desktop/laptop.
+This is achieved using media query and Flex-Box CSS.

+6) Infinite Loading is employed as the number of story records are large in number.
+Each time only 15 records are loaded.

 6) For a better UI/UX experience, the web-app is build on DARK-MODE.